 Recommended by: Alina, World of Lina

-Around 30 minutes north of Amsterdam lies the small city Alkmaar with pretty canals, lovely windmills and, of course, its famous cheese market.
+Alkmaar is another city famous for its cheese.
+Around 30 minutes north of Amsterdam, the small city of Alkmaar has pretty canals, windmills, and a famous cheese market.
 This market can be visited every Friday from 10am-1pm at the Waagplein square in front of the Waag building.

 - The Dutch Cheese Museum (Kaasmuseum)